rage/java-programming/data/osa-2/2-toistaminen.md

 <!-- Tietokoneen sisältämä käskyjen suorittamiseen erikoistunut prosessori pystyy -- moderneissa tietokoneissa -- suorittamaan yli miljardi (konekielistä) käskyä sekunnissa.
 Tässä osassa tutustumme toistettavan ohjelmakoodin määrittelyyn toistolauseiden avulla. -->
 <!-- TODO Missä muodossa tulisi ilmaista? -->
-Computer contains a processor that can, in modern computers, process over billions of (machinecode) commands per second.
+Computer contains a processor that can, in modern computers, process over billions of (machine code) commands per second.
 In this section we will get familiar with writing program code that's going to be repeated with loops.

 <!-- Motivoidaan toistolauseiden käyttöä hieman.
 Alla on esimerkki ohjelmasta, missä kysytään käyttäjältä viisi lukua ja lasketaan niiden summa. -->
 As a motivation to using loops, there's an example code bellow which asks five numbers from the user and calculates their sum.